lastweek/lastweek.github.io/docs/notes/cache_coherence.md

     - This spec has detailed coherence message packet format and type.
 Unfortunately, it does not say anything about how they deal with coherence transaction conflicts.
       E.g., some timeline diagrams like Figrue 2/3 in this [paper](https://researchspace.auckland.ac.nz/bitstream/handle/2292/11594/MESIF-2009.pdf?sequence=6).
+- BYOC: A "Bring Your Own Core" Framework for Heterogeneous-ISA Research, ASPLOS'20

 ### FPGA